When your vision is clear, plans are developing, and members and your community partners are preparing, you must align your resources.

 Before joining CFS, Dave was vice president of a national church stewardship company, where he served for seven years.
 He became a full-time stewardship consultant in 1992 and conducted more than 110 capital stewardship programs for congregations, as well as more than 15 capital campaigns for school associations.
 In addition, Dave has conducted 20 ministry vision planning processes and close to 50 feasibility studies with partner churches and agencies.
 He is author of the stewardship Bible study, "Journey of Discovery," published in 2010 by Concordia Publishing House, and "What Kind of Giver Am I?"
 Bible study.

 For 20 years, Dave served as a parish pastor, leading his churches in three successful building programs.
 He also served as area coordinator for three national church fund drives.

-Larry's mission at CFS is to "help God's people freely and joyfully practice sacrificial living and giving so that the mission and ministry of the local congregation expand."
+Larry's mission at Capital Funding Services (CFS) is to "help God's people freely and joyfully practice sacrificial living and giving so that the mission and ministry of the local congregation expand."
 He helps congregations and their leaders grow in the grace of giving through biblically based, capital stewardship campaigns.